 2.5 Identified Research Gap

 From various reading, researchers in their study work, provide the contributions made by SMEs to the economic development, despite of SMEs challenge of accessing bank loans.
 Researchers also suggest measures that will help SMES access to bank loan such as lowering of interest rate, but provide challenges such as SMEs opaqueness and high level of security.
-To the best of my knowledge there is no similar studies that have been attempted to identify bank loan related factor that affect loan delivery to SMEs, identifying SMEs related factor that affect loan delivery to SMEs and assessing the contribution of bank loan to the overall performance of SMEs.
+To the best of my knowledge there is no similar studies that have been attempted to assess bank loan related factor effect on loan delivery to SMEs, assessing SMEs related factor effect on loan delivery to SMEs and assessing the contribution of bank loan to the overall performance of SMEs.

 2.6 Conceptual Frame Work